kontena/kontena/docs/getting-started/quick-start.md

  Now you are ready to deploy your first application.
 In this section we will show you how to deploy a simple Wordpress application and deploy it to your Kontena grid.

-First create `kontena.yml` file with the following contents:
+First create the `kontena.yml` file with the following contents:

 ```
 version: '2'